apetkau/microbial-informatics-2014/labs/mst/README.md

 ### Questions

 1. Using a similar procedure as in *Step 5* annotate the minimum spanning tree with the year of collection instead of the location.
+You will have to reset the selection from the **Isolate Data** table in **Step 5.1** by clicking on the **Reset** button.
+Then you can select the **Year** column in the table to view.
 Which is the most common year represented?
 Which is the least common year?

 2. The *Level* selection can be used to define the maximum level nodes can be connected to be part of the same tree.
 For the figure we generated, this can be interpreted as the maximum SNP distance to be considered part of the same group or cluster.
 Adjust the level to 20 and to 15.
 Which are the main isolates that are left out at each level cutoff?